-STEP DESCRIPTION STEP 1 Get detailed information about the conditions and the environment when the incident occurred.
+T STEP DESCRIPTION STEP 1 Get detailed information about the conditions and the environment when the incident occurred.
 The following are key pieces of information required to make a good analysis: WHAT Vehicle Model, Engine, Transmission and the System (i.e. Radio).
 WHEN Date, Time of Day, Weather Conditions, Frequency.
 WHERE Road Conditions, Altitude and Traffic Situation.
-HOW System Symptoms, Operating Conditions (Other Components Interaction).
-Service History and if any After Market Accessories have been installed.
+HOW System Symptoms, Operating Conditions (Other Components Interaction Service History and if any After Market Accessories have been installed.
 STEP 2 Operate the system, road test if necessary.
 Verify the parameter of the incident.
-If the problem can not be duplicated, refer to "Incident Simulation Tests" next page.
+If the incident cannot be duplicated, refer to "Incident Simulation Tests" next page.
 STEP 3 Get the proper diagnosis materials together including: POWER SUPPLY ROUTING System Operation Descriptions Applicable Service Manual Sections Check for any Service Bulletin.
-Identify where to begin diagnosis based upon your knowledge of the system operation and the cus- STEP 4 Inspect the system for mechanical binding, loose connectors or wiring damage.
-Determine which circuits and components are involved and diagnose using the Power Supply Routing STEP 5 Repair or replace the inc Repair or replace the incident circuit or component.
+Identify where to begin diagnosis based upon your knowledge of the system operation and the customer comments.
+STEP 4 Inspect the system for mechanical binding, loose connectors or wiring damage.
+Determine which circuits and components are involved and diagnose using the Power Supply Routing and Harness Layouts.
+STEP 5 Repair or replace the incident circuit or component.
 STEP 6 Operate the system in all modes.
 Verify the system works properly under all conditions.
 Make sure you have not inadvertently created a new incident during your diagnosis or repair steps.